|This is an unofficial version.

-"university" means The University of Manitoba, The University of Winnipeg, Brandon University, University College of the North, Université de Saint-Boniface and the corporation established by The Mennonite College Federation Act. (« université »)
+"university" means The University of Manitoba, The University of Winnipeg, Brandon University, University College of the North, Université de Saint-Boniface and the corporation continued by The Canadian Mennonite University Act. (« université »)

 (a) programs of study and training in academic, scientific, trade, technical, technological and vocational fields for full and part-time students;